jcbrinfo/bakfile/README.md

   `{UID}:{userName}`.
 Example: `1025:somebody`.
 The UID should be between 1025
   and 29999.
 Empty lines are ignored.

-  Note: IDs between 1000 and 1024 is reserved for use by scripts in this project.
+  Note: IDs between 1000 and 1024 are reserved for use by scripts in this project.

-* `settings/ssh-auth-keys/`: The initial SSH authentification keys of the users.
+* `settings/ssh-auth-keys/`: The initial SSH authentication keys of the users.
   For each user, this directory must contain a file with the name of the user and with the content of the wanted `~/.ssh/authorized_keys` file.

-* `settings/sshd_config`: Used by `file_server_rsync` as the
+* `settings/sshd_config`: Used by `tk.bakfile.rsync` as the
   `/etc/ssh/sshd_config` configuration file.
 If the default `/etc/ssh/sshd_config` file has changed since the version(s) specified in the file, you may need to update some settings.